 What are the benefits of ELA graphic organizers?

-Graphic organizers help students focus on just one piece of the bigger puzzle that is the story or passage they are reading.
+Graphic organizers help students focus on just one piece of the bigger puzzle of the story or passage they are reading.
 Rather than focusing on all the things, the graphic organizers provide them with scaffolding to explore just one of the many components of the reading.

 With so many different reading skills and reading comprehension goals at the upper elementary level, we decided to create a whole set of 50+ ELA Graphic Organizers with the express purpose of giving teachers the tools they need to help their students focus on their reading and develop their reading comprehension skills.